 SHPA residency supports pharmacist practitioner development towards competence and performance aligned with Stage 1 (Transition Level) of the Australian Advanced Pharmacy Practice Framework.

 The importance of foundation training infrastructures is emphasised in Goal 2 of the International Pharmaceutical Federation’s (FIP) ‘Pharmaceutical Workforce Development Goals’.

 Applications for the 2018 round of hospital pharmacy accreditation for the SHPA Residency Program are now closed.
-Outcomes will be posted shortly.
+Outcomes have now been confirmed.

-Over 30 residency programs are provisionally accredited by SHPA including those accredited in the first (end-2016) and second (end-2017) accreditation rounds.
+In total, 37 residency programs are now provisionally accredited by SHPA including those accredited in the first (end-2016) and second (end-2017) accreditation rounds.
 A list of sites is available here.

-Programs currently holding provisional accreditation will be subject to a site visit by SHPA surveyors by mid-2018 in expectation of achieving full accreditation.
+Programs currently holding provisional accreditation (awarded end-2016) will be subject to a site visit by SHPA surveyors by mid-2018 in expectation of achieving full accreditation.
 Programs holding provisional accreditation (awarded end-2017) will be subject to a site visit by SHPA surveyors by early-2019.

-SHPA’s media release announcing Round 2 accreditation outcomes (new programs beginning in 2018) on 14 December 2017 is available here.
+SHPA's media release announcing Round 2 accreditation outcomes (new programs beginning in 2018) on 14 December 2017 is available here.